 Some people who struggle with alcohol or drug addictions also suffer from anger issues.
 If left unchecked, anger can adversely affect your health and your chances of remaining sober.

-Many people in recovery have left a lot of pain in their wake.
-Feeling guilty or embarrassed of past behavior or action is natural and healthy.
+Many people in recovery have a lot of pain.
+Feeling guilty or embarrassed of past behaviors or actions is natural.
 Get support to work through it and try not to be too hard on yourself.